 - They have symptoms of COVID-19, even mild symptoms, until they receive a negative PCR test, are fever free for at least 24 hours, and their symptoms are improving.

 - They test positive for COVID-19 until they meet criteria for ending isolation.

-Beginning Monday, October 18, the NYU BioReference PCR testing site moved to the Jeffrey S. Gould Welcome Center at 50 West 4th St. (just east of Bobst Library).
+The NYU BioReference PCR testing site is at the Jeffrey S. Gould Welcome Center at 50 West 4th St. (just east of Bobst Library).
 The reservation system and the hours are the same.